 - Distance: 12.2km return

 The hike is around 12.2km so it’ll take 4-6 hours round trip.
-There’s some scree and scrambling so be prepared for a grind, but it’s well worth the effort for the views!
+Be prepared for a grind, but it’s well worth the effort for the views of Lake Louise, Lake Agnes, Mirror Lake, Temple, the Big Beehive, The Little Beehive and the Devil’s Thumb!

 8. Plains of the Six Glaciers